agourlay/zip-password-finder/README.md

 The initial design of this tool is described in details in the [following blog article](https://agourlay.github.io/brute-forcing-protected-zip-rust/).

-It supports two modes:
+## Features

+- Supports both ZipCrypto and AES encryption.
+- Leverages multiple threads to speed up the process
-- dictionary: test passwords from a dictionary text file (one word per line)
+- Dictionary attack to test passwords from a dictionary text file (one word per line)
-- brute force: generate all passwords for a given charset and a password length range
+- Brute force to generate all passwords for a given charset and a password length range

-The available charsets for generation are:
+The available charsets for the password generation are:

 - basic: lowercase letters
 - easy: basic + upper case letters